tpcofficial/almace-scaffolding/_app/_posts/note/2021-02-10-the-search-for-free-and-good-linux-essential-courses.md

 The pros:

-- Many free courses
+* Many free courses
-- Many more courses with LinkedIn Premium
+* Many more courses with LinkedIn Premium
-- Can be verified by LinkedIn employers
+* Can be verified by LinkedIn employers

 The cons:

-- No labs
+* No labs

+# What do I recommend

+An unbiased, honest opinion would be Coursera.

+Coursera allows you to take a course from a well-established company, which can produce a certificate to be a provider to an employer.

+It offers courses from the Linux Foundation, Google, Red Hat and more for you to take as well.

+I'd highly recommend OSS Development, IT Automation with Python, Computer Security and Systems management alongside Getting Started with Linux Terminal if you still suck with ba/a/sh

+All the courses are in-depth with many having a point of contact to talk to if you have any questions etcetera.

+I also believe that labs are going to be introduced (if not already), so you should go and check it out.

+If you're from the UK and a full-time student also enrol for CyberDiscovery for a free SANS Foundation 6-month course